Download English Reformation Worksheets

-- That baptism conveys remission of sins and the regenerating grace of the Holy Spirit and is absolutely necessary as well for children as adults.
+- That baptism conveys remission of sins and the regenerating grace of the Holy Spirit and is necessary for children as well as adults.

-- That the body and blood of Christ are really present in the elements of the Eucharist.
+- That the body and blood of Christ are present in the elements of the Eucharist.